 Ensure that corrective actions are completed for safety inspections.
-Provide a response within 30 calendar days indicating when the findings were addressed.
-EH&S recognizes that some findings may require longer than 30 days to correct; in these cases, a response indicating the plan for making corrections is requested.
+Provide a response within 15 business days indicating when any outstanding inspection findings were addressed.
+EH&S recognizes that some findings may require longer than the response window to correct; in these cases, a response indicating the plan for making corrections is requested.